December 31, 2023.

 - One pair of shorts per week of trip, plus one extra.

 - Two short-sleeve shirts per week of trip, plus one extra.

 - Two long-sleeve shirts per week of trip, plus one extra.
-Note - this year, I started wearing Patagonia Capilene Cool Daily Hooded Shirts, and they are expensive, but awesome.
+I wear Patagonia Capilene Cool Daily Hooded Shirts, and they are expensive, but awesome.
 Light, comfortable, and keep the sun off of skin.